-In all cases in which the depositor is a minor, a legally incapacitated person or a non-natural person with legal personality, banks must supply the details of one or more (legal) representatives.
+In all cases in which the depositor is a minor, a legally incapacitated person or a person placed under administration or a non-natural person with legal personality, banks must supply the details of one or more (legal) representatives.
 As a rule, a (legal) representative is a natural person.